aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 **Xxx, XXth 2023 | v5.3**
 - Added > Spawn for helicopters can be set over the ship floors or platforms in water.
 Check the documentation (WIP);
+- Improved > All CSWR markers are invisible since the Briefing screen (init.sqf file has been included in project);
-- Improved > New method (more feasible to performance) to check if destinations and spawns are busy before accept new groups/vehicles;
+- Improved > New method (more feasible to performance) to check if destinations and spawn-points are busy before accept new groups/vehicles;
 - Improved > Hold > new method to turn the tracked vehicle to hold-marker direction even more accurate and safe (against vehicle bounces);
+- Improved > Hold > When in debug-mode-global is TRUE with debug-hold-mode is also TRUE, now the hold-markers and its direction are visible to the Mission Editor in-game;
 - Removed > Civilian faction cannot move to anywhere (any marker) like a soldier, been limited to public markers;

 **Sep, 18th 2023 | v5.1**